beerecca/Sugars/README.md

   ```shell
   npm install -g jspm
   ```
   > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
-You can do this by executing `jspm endpoint config github` and following the prompts.
+You can do this by executing `jspm registry config github` and following the prompts.
 5. Install the client-side dependencies with jspm:

   ```shell